 The postmodern Live Project

-With a multitude of live project practices now established in schools of architecture, a number of contemporary definitions of the live project have been offered. write that: “A live project comprises the negotiation of a brief, timescale, budget and product between an educational organisation and an external collaborator for their mutual benefit.
-The project must be structured to ensure that students gain learning that is relevant to their educational development.”
+With a multitude of live project practices now established in schools of architecture, a number of contemporary definitions of the live project have been offered.
+Anderson and Priest (2015) write that: ‘A live project comprises the negotiation of a brief, timescale, budget and product between an educational organisation and an external collaborator for their mutual benefit.
+The project must be structured to ensure that students gain learning that is relevant to their educational development’.

 A live project is one that exposes students to ‘real life’ situations, usually including team-work and interaction with clients, community groups or building users.
 Some believe the best way to develop professional competencies is to embed learning processes in authentic learning tasks and social contexts.
 Live projects necessarily place increased emphasis on the process, which is determined by external rather than academic factors.

 Other definitions place ever greater emphasis on the presence of a client as a vital Live Project component.
-For example, write that “live projects are those university-based studio design projects that involve both a real client and liaising with communities outside the university.” write that live projects “are student led projects in real contexts, happening in real time with real people”. , whose doctoral thesis into the live project was the first substantial piece of research into Live Projects offers the broadest definition of the Live Projects , stating that:
+For example, Charlesworth et al. (2012, p.
+2) write that ‘live projects are those university-based studio design projects that involve both a real client and liaising with communities outside the university.’
+Petrescu and Chiles write that live projects ‘are student led projects in real contexts, happening in real time with real people’ (2009, p.
+110).
+Sara, whose doctoral thesis into the live project was the first substantial piece of research into Live Projects offers the broadest definition of the Live Projects (2006, p.
+1), stating that: